cosmos/sdk-tutorials/launchpad-to-stargate/tutorial/02-module-migration.md

 // MsgCreateClaim, MsgUpdateClaim, MsgDeleteClaim
 ```

-Note that you can also generate these `.pb.go` files by running `./scripts/protocgen`, which will update the aforementioned files.
+Note that you can also generate these `.pb.go` files by running `./scripts/protocgen`.

-The same concept goes for the query methods - so updating the `proto/pofe/query.proto` file and running the script will regenerate the contents of `types/query.pb.go` and `query.pb.gw.go`.
+The same concept goes for the query methods - so updating the `proto/pofe/query.proto` file and running the script will update the contents of `types/query.pb.go` and `query.pb.gw.go`.

 Now, we can continue to migrate our logic to Stargate!